-Born in South Africa, Ed founded the South African-American Economic Council, a nonprofit membership association aimed to facilitate business development, trade and investment between South African and Midwestern-based businesses.
-In his legal practice, Ed has advised and counseled U.S. companies on entering the South African market and joint venturing in South Africa, and counseled South African companies exporting products to the U.S.
+Ed was born in South Africa and, in his legal practice, he has advised U.S. companies on entering the South African market and joint venturing in South Africa, and counseled South African companies exporting products to the U.S.